How to Command Any Room: 4 Techniques to Instantly Connect

 If you mumble, rush, or speak softly, your words lose impact.
 But when you speak clearly, with energy, people stop and listen.

-Here’s how to make your voice work for you:
+Here is how to make your voice work for you:

-- Speak 10% Louder: Project your voice just a little more than usual.
+Speak 10% Louder: Project your voice just a little more than usual.
 It signals confidence.

 Try This Exercise:

-Record yourself introducing yourself out loud:
+Record yourself introducing yourself out loud.

-- Then, say it with more energy and slightly slower.
+First, say it the way you normally would.
+Then, say it with more energy and slightly slower.
+Listen back.

 4. Listening: Make People Feel Like the Most Important Person in the Room

-Most people fake-listen.
+Most people fake listen.
 They nod while thinking about what to say next.
-But when you listen—really listen—you create an instant connection.
+But when you listen, really listen, you create an instant connection.

-Here’s how to be a great listener:
+Here is how to be a great listener:

-- Ask Open-Ended Questions: “What do you love most about your work?”
+Ask Open-Ended Questions: “What do you love most about your work?”

 Try This Exercise: